 As part of the Ahousaht/Cermaq protocol agreement commitment, Cermaq Canada in December allocated the annual scholarships to 20 students studying all over British Columbia in a wide variety of programs.
 Students are training to work in business, early childhood education, as paramedics and nurses, digital film-making, eco-tourism, and more.

-“We believe that education is the key to success and admire your diligence and dedication in furthering your studies,” said Laurie Jensen, Cermaq Canada’s Communications and Corporate Sustainability Director.
-“On behalf of all the staff at Cermaq Canada, we wish you all the best in your studies and hope you enjoy a passionate and successful career.”
+Cermaq believes that education is the key to success and admire your diligence and dedication in furthering your studies, and the staff at Cermaq Canada, wishes them all the best in their studies and hopes they enjoy a passionate and successful career.

 Keenan Andrew is one of the Ahousaht First Nation recipients.
 Keenan recently graduated from Camosun College with a Community, Family and Child Studies Program diploma.
 He is now at the University of Victoria working on a Bachelor’s Degree in Child and Youth Care.